Sariellee/bd-assignment-1/report.md

 [Link.
 Master branch](https://github.com/Sariellee/bd-assignment-1/)
 ### Description of what have been done
 ### Description of the results
+### Usage
 ### Contributors
-* Vladislav Savchuk - Implementation of TF/IDF in Mapreduce
+* Vladislav Savchuk - Implementation of TF/IDF and Content Extractor in Mapreduce
 * Kamil Saitov - Implementation of Word-Doc count in Mapreduce, refactoring and commenting the code
 * Pavel Nikulin - Implementation of IDF in Mapreduce
 * Miklashevskaya Daria - Implemenation of Query Analyzer, Document Ranker in Mapreduce